 Arguably, the most important exercise of costing is to fix the cost of goods sold (COGS).
 To determine COGS, we must comprehend the three fundamental elements of costing, which are mentioned below.

 The total cost of the work executed by workers who are involved in manufacturing a product is called direct labour cost.

 Direct raw material cost refers to the total cost of raw materials that are directly involved in the process of manufacturing a specific product.

 Manufacturing Overhead Cost (MOH) is the total of entire costs related to the cost object; however, it cannot be traced back directly to the cost object in a feasible way in terms of economics.
 That being said, it needs to be added to the overall cost to generate profits.

 COGS or cost of goods sold is an intriguing concept in accounting, and as accounting students, you are required to solve complex problems related to COGS in a jiffy.
-Our cost accounting help can guide you in solving such problems.
-COGS is in reference to the carrying value of the products that are sold in the market.
-To calculate the cost of goods sold pertaining to a specific product, you must mug up a few basic steps.
+Our cost accounting online help can guide you in solving such problems.
+A COG is about the carrying value of the products that are sold in the market.
+To calculate the cost of goods sold about a specific product, you must mug up a few basic steps.

-Step 1: You must have knowledge of the number of units that are manufactured and the overall costs of such items per unit.
+Step 1: You must know the number of units that are manufactured and the overall costs of such items per unit.